 Always read the patient information leaflet that comes with the medication to check if it's suitable and find out the correct dose.
 Children under 16 years of age shouldn't be given aspirin.

 Treatment with antibiotics isn't recommended for diarrhea if the cause is unknown.
 This is because antibiotics:

 Antibiotics may be recommended if you have severe diarrhea and a specific type of bacteria has been identified as the cause.

 They may also be used if you have an underlying health problem, such as a weakened immune system.

 Occasionally, hospital treatment may be needed to treat serious dehydration.
 Treatment involves administering fluids and nutrients directly into a vein (intravenously).

-If you've been diagnosed with a specific condition that's causing your diarrhoea, treating this may help improve your symptoms.
+If you've been diagnosed with a specific condition that's causing your diarrhea, treating this may help improve your symptoms.

 Probiotics are live bacteria and yeasts found in some yoghurts and food supplements.

-There's some evidence that certain probiotics can slightly shorten a period of diarrhoea, although the evidence isn't yet strong enough to recommend taking them.
+There's some evidence that certain probiotics can slightly shorten a period of diarrhea, although the evidence isn't yet strong enough to recommend taking them.

-There's also evidence to suggest some probiotics may reduce your chances of developing diarrhoea after taking antibiotics.
+There's also evidence to suggest some probiotics may reduce your chances of developing diarrhea after taking antibiotics.